Laojiji-gzh/Reputation-Constrained-Truth-Discovery/README.md

 # RCTD: Reputation-Constrained Truth Discovery in Sybil Attack Crowdsourcing Environment

-Your code can run either in an integrated development environment (IDE) or via command-line execution.
+The code can run either in an integrated development environment (IDE) or via command-line execution.